-LSU gymnastics sits in second place halfway through NCAA Semifinal
+LSU Gymnastics' floor rotation pushes them to second place and punches their ticket to the National Championship meet

 Latest Weather Blog

+LSU Gymnastics' floor rotation pushes them to second place and punches their ticket to the National Championship meet

-FORT WORTH, Tx. - LSU gymnastics keeps their eyes on a championship alive as they try to survive and advance in Session I of the NCAA Semifinals.
+FORT WORTH, Tx. - LSU gymnastics keeps their eyes on a championship alive as they survive and advance in Session I of the NCAA Semifinals.
+The Tigers scored a 197.4375 to punch their ticket to the National Championship.

 LSU started the meet on vault.
 They were led by Kaliya Lincoln and Kailin Chio who both scored a 9.9625.
 If no one in Session II scored higher than Lincoln and Chio, the duo will shared the NCAA vault championship.
 Chio won that individual title as a freshman in 2025.